-- 3. Support legislation and funding that would create an earthquake early warning system. - 4.
-Support for legislation and funding to enable the City to implement urban greening programs to mitigate the effects of extreme heat and wildfire smoke and safeguard residents' health.
+- 1. Support programs which provide funding to hazard mitigation projects, including those identified in a FEMA-approved Local Hazard Mitigation Plan. - 2.
+Support funding of State efforts to update and prepare earthquake hazard mapping. - 3.
+Support legislation and funding that would create an earthquake early warning system. - 4.
+Support for legislation and funding to enable the City to implement urban greening programs to support climate resilience and mitigate the effects of extreme heat and wildfire smoke and safeguard residents' health.